 BREAD SOLD OUT, Incoming Blizzard!

 There’s one thing I think we can all agree on (as a snow lover or snow hater); comfort food is a must on snowy nights.
 Let me introduce you to this Vegetable Packed Slow Cooker Chili.
 This chili is a game winner.
 Curl up to it with inches of snow on the ground.
 Curl up to it at a tailgating party.
 Curl up to it during the big game this weekend.
-What’s the perfect companion to a big bowl of chili besides a big spoon?
-French Fries!

 This is a vegetable chili which means it’s great for a meatless Monday meal.
 It also guarantees to make all your veggie friends happy.
 It’s also going to leave you happy because it’s so darn full of vegetables.
 I eat meat, but sometimes I need a break.
 Chili is typically associated with meat, but honestly in this vegetable chili you won’t even miss the meat.
 This chili is vegetable packed!
 You’ll get tackled by carrots, corn and beans!
 You’ve been carrot sacked!

 So when you’re ready to win the hearts of your family and friends during the next sports game party or during a snowstorm, make this Vegetable Packed Slow Cooker Chili!

 Carrot Souffle Cake recipe made 2 pounds of carrots and made sweet with butter, brown sugar and more.
 It’s delicious healthy alternative to carrot cake!